Kelechi-Okorie/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 File 3-rectangle.js - Adds a print method to the rectangle class
 File 4-rectangle.js - Adds rotate and double methods to the rectangle class
 File 5-square.js - A square class that inherits from the rectangle class
+File 6-square.js - square class that has a charPrint class